dekuNukem/PicoRC/ibmpc.md

 Plug the adaptor into an ISA slot.

-The one closest to the CPU is recommended.
+The outmost one is recommended.

 ![Alt text](photos/ibmpc/inslot.jpeg)